 Home to Southern Illinois University, Carbondale is the most populous city in Southern Illinois outside of the St. Louis Metro-East region.
 Its motto is “City of Trees and PhDs” partially because of its high concentration of college educated residents.
 It is a social and cultural hub of Southern Illinois, also known as “Little Egypt.”
 In 2007, it was selected as one of the “101 Best Outdoor Towns in America.”
 Southern Illinois University is rich with ghostlore, and many of its buildings are believed to be haunted.
 Oakland Cemetery is also no stranger to the unusual.
-The ghost of a young woman in a flowing white gown, a mausoleum that unlocks on its own, vapors, glowing balls of light, and even strange creatures have all been reported there.
+The ghost of a young woman in a flowing white gown, a mausoleum that unlocks on its own, vapours, glowing balls of light, and even strange creatures have all been reported there.
 The Hudley Home, where a former mayor of Carbondale and his wife were found shot dead, was featured on the Discovery Channel’s series Ghost Lab in 2010.
-Even the former post office, now home to a blood plasma center, has experienced unusual activity.
+Even the former post office, now home to a blood plasma centre, has experienced unusual activity.
 Employees have seen the lobby chandelier swing back and forth, doors open by themselves, radios turn on and off at will, and at least one janitor quit because he “could not handle the intensity and frequency” of the activity.

 Peoria County, Illinois

 Located on the Illinois River in west-central Illinois, Peoria is the oldest European settlement in the state.
 Is the headquarters for Caterpillar Inc. and peaked at a population of nearly 127,000 in 1970.
 After a steady decline, its population stagnated around 114,000 throughout the 1990s and 2000s.
 It is known for its healthcare industry, which accounts for at least 25 percent of Peoria’s economy.
 Peoria has also been presented the All-America City Award four times, most recently in 2013.
-Aside from its association with the infamous Peoria State Hospital (actually located in neighboring Bartonville), Peoria is home to more than its fair share of haunts.
-The Meyer-Jacobs Theatre at Bradley University is one of the most haunted theaters in the state.
+Aside from its association with the infamous Peoria State Hospital (actually located in neighbouring Bartonville), Peoria is home to more than its fair share of haunts.
+The Meyer-Jacobs Theatre at Bradley University is one of the most haunted theatres in the state.
 Equally haunted is the Peoria Public Library, which was allegedly built on cursed ground and is occupied by as many as a dozen different ghosts.
 At the Peoria Players Theatre, Lights flicker and props seemed to move on their own.
-Once, the grandson of a volunteer saw the ghost of a man in a gray suit sitting in the auditorium.
-Ghostly nuns reportedly comfort the sick at Saint Francis Medical Center, and the sprawling Springdale Cemetery is home to an isolated place known as the “Witch’s Circle.”
+Once, the grandson of a volunteer saw the ghost of a man in a grey suit sitting in the auditorium.
+Ghostly nuns reportedly comfort the sick at Saint Francis Medical Centre, and the sprawling Springdale Cemetery is home to an isolated place known as the “Witch’s Circle.”

 Winnebago County, Illinois

 A city of around 150,000 residents along the Rock River in northern Illinois, Rockford was once a regional manufacturing powerhouse.
 Today, it is mostly known for its high crime and poverty rate, although local residents are hopeful for a comeback.
 In the past, Rockford was home to a Women’s baseball team called the Rockford Peaches, and social reformer Jane Addams graduated from Rockford Female Seminary in 1881.
 Rockford Female Seminary evolved into present-day Rockford University, which is home to numerous ghost stories.
 The laughter of past students has been heard in the vicinity of Adams Arch, which was constructed using a doorway from the original campus.
 Though not well advertised, haunted sites abound throughout the rest of the city as well.
-Twin Sister’s Woods, the Emma Jones Home, Coronado Theater, Faust Hotel, and the Camp Grant Museum and Command Post Restaurant are just a few.
+Twin Sister’s Woods, the Emma Jones Home, Coronado Theatre, Faust Hotel, and the Camp Grant Museum and Command Post Restaurant are just a few.
 Most famously, in 2012 Tinker Swiss Cottage Museum was featured on Syfy’s Ghost Hunters.
 The Atlantic Paranormal Society documented every inch of the museum while filming the episode.
 At one point in the evening, a rocking chair began to move on its own.
 At the Emma Jones Home, a newlywed couple reported that an old woman appeared in their living room and asked what they were doing in her home, before she vanished.

 Madison County, Illinois

 Founded in 1837, Alton is a city of around 28,000 located along the Mississippi River in western Illinois.
 During the mid-19th Century, it was a hotbed of abolitionism and a hub on the Underground Railroad that smuggled slaves out of the South onto free soil.
 Famous Alton monuments include the Piasa Bird painting on the limestone bluffs north of the city and the Elijah P. Lovejoy Monument.
 Perhaps because of its rich history, Alton has a disproportionately high number of allegedly haunted places.
 Most famously, it is home to the McPike Mansion, which is one of the most haunted houses in the Midwest.
 Often, a building has been repurposed, leaving behind ghosts of the past.
 That was the case with the former Enos Sanitarium, which is now an apartment complex, as well as the Mineral Springs Mall and Old Milton School.
-The Mineral Springs Mall, a former hotel, is said to be haunted by several ghosts, including that of a jasmine-scented woman, an artist, and one frightening specter who hangs out in the former swimming pool.
-The modern Saint Anthony’s Health Center is also believed to be haunted by at least three ghosts.
+The Mineral Springs Mall, a former hotel, is said to be haunted by several ghosts, including that of a jasmine-scented woman, an artist, and one frightening spectre who hangs out in the former swimming pool.
+The modern Saint Anthony’s Health Centre is also believed to be haunted by at least three ghosts.